This annual list of the best coffee franchises was revised and updated on January 2, 2022.

 Started by Canadian ice hockey legend Tim Horton back in the 1960s, the chain has also gained attention with its annual Smile Cookie campaign in which the full $1 from the sale of each cookie is donated to local charities, hospitals, and community programs.

-According to the company’s annual report, at the end of 2019 there were 4,932 locations (up from the previously reported total of 4,846), of which 22 are company-owned.
+According to the company’s annual report, at the end of 2020 there were 4,949 locations (up from the previously reported total of 4,932), of which only four are company-owned.

 3. The Coffee Bean and Tea Leaf

 The Coffee Bean and Tea Leaf puts a lot of effort into sourcing its coffee and tea in socially-conscious ways, building direct relationships with farmers and growers.
 Its motto of “impacting lives from seed to cup” includes the company’s Caring Cup initiative supporting local schoolchildren in the US, company employee development, and improving the communities and lives of the people who grow the coffee and tea.
 The chain was recently acquired by Jollibee Foods Corp., the Philippines’ biggest restaurant company, for $350 million.

-Founded by Herb Hyman in the Brentwood neighborhood of Los Angeles, California in 1963, there are now more than 1,000 locations worldwide (down from its previous claim of more than 1,200 locations), with US locations in 12 states and the District of Columbia, and international locations in 27 other countries.
+Founded by Herb Hyman in the Brentwood neighborhood of Los Angeles, California in 1963, the company website currently claims more than 1,000 locations worldwide (down from its previous claim of more than 1,200 locations), with US locations in 10 states and the District of Columbia, and international locations in 27 other countries.
 Only four locations are company-owned.

 4. Gloria Jean’s Coffees

 Gloria Jean’s Coffees presents a menu featuring a wide array of both hot and cold gourmet coffee beverages along with retailing a selection of its ground coffees through a subscription service emphasizing flavored coffees.
 The company sources all of its coffees directly from locations across the globe, and handles all roasting itself in its Southern California headquarters.
 In 2014, the chain was purchased by Australian company Retail Food Group, which began an aggressive push for international growth.

-Founded by Gloria Jean Kvetko in Chicago, Illinois in 1979 and franchising since 1986, the number of locations currently stands at 859, none of which are company-owned and 800 of which are located outside the US.
+Founded by Gloria Jean Kvetko in Chicago, Illinois in 1979 and franchising since 1986, the last known reported number of locations was 859 in 2019, none of which were company-owned and 800 of which were located outside the US.